AwesomeVisa/awesome-immigration/README.md

 0. Before any decision being made, you can start doing [these](https://letters.acacess.com/exodus-2-7/)

+   1. Learn English
+   2. Learn how to use a search engine
+   3. Learn think independently
+   4. Apply for an international credit card
+   5. Buy foreign currencies
+   6. Keep physical and mental health
+   7. Read this checklist carefully
+   8. Sharpen your job skillset

-1. Decide whether immigration is suitable for you
+2. Decide whether immigration is suitable for you

    1. Age
    2. Degree and major